BrightChamps Logo

 Logarithmic Graph

 A logarithmic graph depicts how the logarithmic function varies with different values of input x.
 The domain is the set of positive real numbers, while the range is a set of any real numbers.
-Concerning the line y = x, the logarithmic and exponential function graphs are symmetrical.
-It means that the graph of an exponential function across the line y = x is reflected in the graph of the logarithmic function.
+Concerning the line \(y = x\), the logarithmic and exponential function graphs are symmetrical.
+The graph of a logarithmic function is the reflection of its corresponding exponential function across the line \(y = x\).

 Take a look at the graphs of exponential and logarithmic functions for a better understanding.